ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 12. Edit the procedure VIRTEL4 in your VIRTEL CNTL library so that the high-level qualifiers match the names you used when you loaded the files in step 4.
 Copy the procedure to your system PROCLIB, renaming it as VIRTEL.

 13. Ask your security administrator to create a userid for the VIRTEL started task, and to authorize this userid to access the datasets you created in step 3.
 This userid must also have an OMVS segment which authorizes VIRTEL to use TCP/IP.
 Your security administrator can use the job RACFSTC in the VIRTEL SAMPLIB as an example.

 14. Start VIRTEL

 You can now logon to VIRTEL from a 3270 terminal using the APPLID specified in the VIRTCT01, and you can display the VIRTEL Web Access menu in your web browser using URL http://n.n.n.n:41001 where n.n.n.n is the IP address of your z/OS system.

-15. Apply any "update"maintenance from the file virtel456updtnnnn.zip file according the instructions in theReadme- updtnnnn.txt file included in the zip file.
+15. Apply any Virtel Web Access (See :ref:`VWA maintenance <#_V456IG_bookmark02>`) according the instructions in the Readme-updtnnnn.txt file included in the zip file.
 If the zip file does not exist, skip this step.
+If yo do apply maintenance then refresh the browser (CTRL-R) after updating the relevant TRSF directories.
+Check that the updtnnn is the correct number in the Administration Portal Screen.

 16. The supplied system is configured with security disabled.
 If you wish, you can activate external security using RACF, ACF2, or TOP SECRET; please refer to the :ref:`“Security Chapter” <#_V456IG_bookmark73>`.